Obama fights back after debate setback

 "Republicans everywhere have reason to be optimistic after last night's performance," said Senator Mike Lee, a favorite of Tea Party conservatives who have often been wary of Romney as too moderate.

-(Additional reporting by Patricia Zengerle, Susan Heavey, Samuel P. Jacobs, Alina Selyukh and Matt Spetalnick; Writing by Alistair Bell; Editing by David Brunnstrom)
+(Additional reporting by Steve Holland, Patricia Zengerle, Susan Heavey, Samuel P. Jacobs, Alina Selyukh and Matt Spetalnick; Writing by Alistair Bell; Editing by David Brunnstrom and Peter Cooney)